Do you know how many hurricane categories there are?

 Category 6 hurricanes are one of the biggest myths in all of popular meteorology.

-But not all Category 5 hurricanes are created equal.
-In fact, there have been a few Atlantic hurricanes in history (some call them superstorms) that have had mind-blowing recorded wind speeds of 180 miles per hour or more:
+All of that said… not all Category 5 hurricanes are created equal.
+In fact, there have been a few Atlantic hurricanes in history (some call them superstorms) that have had mind-blowing recorded wind speeds of 180 mph or more:

 - Hurricane Allen, 1980 — 190 miles per hour